 After you have had your identity verified through ID.me and been approved in DrChrono, you can send electronic prescriptions for controlled substances (EPCS).
-With ID.me there are two ways you can preform multi-factor authentication (MFA) to send prescriptions: a push notification or code generator.
+With ID.me there are two ways you can perform multi-factor authentication (MFA) to send prescriptions: a push notification or a code generator.

 2. Once you have logged into ID.me, click on Sign In & Security.

-3. You will then be prompted to sign in using a multi-factor authentication (MFA) method which involves 3 steps.
+3. You will then be prompted to sign in using the multi-factor authentication (MFA) method which involves 3 steps.

 4. Next, if you need to add a new device (for example, if you purchased a new phone), you can click the trash can () icon to delete the old device.

 Click Set Up, to connect a new or additional (MFA) device.